-An assessor who is identified as frequently providing reports that are not in accord with the Guidelines, or not complying with other service standards as set by the State Insurance Regulatory Authority, may be subject to State Insurance Regulatory Authority performance monitoring procedures and be asked to show cause as to why their name should not be removed from the list of trained assessors on the State Insurance Regulatory Authority website.
+1.53 An assessor who is identified as frequently providing reports that are not in accord with the Guidelines, or not complying with other service standards as set by SIRA, may be subject to SIRA performance monitoring procedures and be asked to show cause as to why their name should not be removed from the list of trained assessors on the SIRA website.

 - ensure that the claimant understands who the assessor is and the assessor’s role in the evaluation

 - ensure that the claimant understands how the evaluation will proceed

 - take reasonable steps to preserve the privacy and modesty of the claimant during the evaluation

 - not provide any opinion to the claimant about their claim.